ThayerAltman/example-backstage/README.md

   database:
     connection:
       host: localhost
       # Default postgresql port is 5432.
-50576 is arbitrary, 5432 is in use by a another application.
+50576 is arbitrary, 5432 is in use by another application.
       port: 50576
       user: postgres
       # Replace the password below with your postgresql password: